Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Paterson Great Falls National Historical Park

-Witness unmatched beauty of the best waterfall in New Jersey.
+Witness the unmatched beauty of one of the best waterfalls in New Jersey.

-If you’re anything like me and love the serene feeling you get when watching a waterfall, you’ll love Paterson Great Falls.
-When it comes to waterfront views, it doesn’t get any better than here.
+You’ll love Paterson Great Falls if you’re anything like me and love the serene feeling you get when watching a waterfall.
+It doesn’t get any better than this when it comes to waterfront views.
 These falls almost make you forget you’re in New Jersey!

 Interested in learning more about the Great Falls as well as the history of Paterson?
 On their website, there’s a form you can fill out to request a tour for you and those traveling with you.
-There a ranger will guide you through the wonders of this historical park.
-It’s definitely one of the best things to do in New Jersey!
+There, a ranger will guide you through the wonders of this historical park.

 If you like waterfalls, see my guide to the best New Jersey waterfalls.